 401(k) Rollover in Des Peres,MO

-In general, you have four options to consider when considering a 401(k) rollover.
+Generally speaking, you have four options to consider when considering a 401(k) rollover.

-If part of your previous 401(k) portfolio includes company stock, you may have special financial planning needs when rolling over your 401(k) to a new employer.
+If you have company stock in your previous 401(k) portfolio, you may require special financial planning needs when rolling over your 401(k) to the new account.
 The 401(k) plan with your new employer may also contain higher fees or less diverse investment options.
-A trustworthy financial advisor will help you decide if your personal needs dictate that 401(k) rollover or keeping your funds in your previous plan is best for you.
+A knowledgeable financial advisor will help you decide if you should stick with your previous plan or roll over your 401(k) to your new employer.

-3. Open a Rollover IRA.
+3. Open a Rollover IRA

-IRA stands for Individual Retirement Account.
-A Rollover IRA is an account started to move funds from a previousemployer’s 401(k).
-If you already have an IRA, you can consider moving the funds there for your 401(k) rollover.
-Depending on how you contributed to your 401(k) plan, you may roll money to a Traditional or a Roth IRA.
-This way, you maintain your tax status with the money you have contributed.
+IRA is an abbreviation for Individual Retirement Account.
+A Rollover IRA is an account opened to move funds from a previous employer’s 401(k).
+If you already have an IRA, you can consider transferring the money there for your 401(k) rollover.
+Depending on which type of 401(k) you were contributing to, you may roll money to a Traditional or a Roth IRA.
+This way, the tax status of your previous contributions stays the same.

 While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you would be “converting” pre-tax money into after-tax money, which means you would have to pay taxes on the money received into the Roth IRA.

 4. Cash Out.